-Moreover, Osumah and Tonukari 2020 did research on how to develop a method for producing glucose and simple sugars from cassava (a locally available raw material) through acid hydrolysis and combining this with poultry manure for yeast production.
+Moreover, Osumah and Tonukari (2020) did research on how to develop a method for producing glucose and simple sugars from cassava (a locally available raw material) through acid hydrolysis and combining this with poultry manure for yeast production.
 Based on the result gotten, an analysis for yeast production was carried out using 20% cassava flour for acid hydrolysis and the glucose produced was used for yeast production.
-This analysis was aimed at determining the amount of yeast as well as determining the amount of residual glucose and the pH level (whether acidic or alkaline) after the yeast culture (Lakew 2022).
+This analysis was aimed at determining the amount of yeast as well as determining the amount of residual glucose and the pH level (whether acidic or alkaline) after the yeast culture (Lakew, 2022).
 The results obtained showed that, the hydrolysis of cassava flour gave a high yield of glucose which serves as good and cheap carbon source for yeast production.
-It was then concluded that, the methods described in this work could be used in the development of a rapid method for producing glucose and simple sugars from cassava through acid hydrolysis and combining this with poultry manure for yeast production (Osumah and Tonukari 2020).
+It was then concluded that, the methods described in this work could be used in the development of a rapid method for producing glucose and simple sugars from cassava through acid hydrolysis and combining this with poultry manure for yeast production (Osumah and Tonukari, 2020).

-Nguyen et al., 2023 in a study tried to isolate yeast strands from some fruits samples (mango, orange, pineapple, and mango) without growth stimulants and pesticides collected from the farms in Thua Thien Hue province, Vietnam.
+Nguyen et al., (2023) in a study tried to isolate yeast strands from some fruits samples (mango, orange, pineapple, and mango) without growth stimulants and pesticides collected from the farms in Thua Thien Hue province, Vietnam.
 Yeasts were isolated in accordance with a previous study of Nguyen et al., (2023) with some modifications.
 30 different yeast isolates which belonged to different species: S. cerevisiae, L. fermentati, and C. fructus were obtained.
 Among them, seven S. cerevisiae isolates grew well in medium containing 20-100 g/L glucose and 2-5% (v/v) ethanol at 30° C, and used a wide range of other sugars in addition to glucose.
 Remarkably, D14 isolate was able to grow in harsh conditions (up to 45°C, 12% ethanol, 500 g/L glucose, and highly flocculation), that make it a potential candidate for industrial applications ( Nguyen et al., 2023)